How to Make a User Flow Diagram

 Now that you know your audience, their motivations, and the typical paths they’re following to perform various actions, you can begin to actually create a user flow diagram.
 Choose a visual workspace where you can easily drag and drop shapes into the user path and notate opportunities to delight and inform your customer.

-Start with shapes that indicate entry points (organic, paid, etc).
+Start with shapes that indicate entry points, such as organic or paid.
 You can even use low-fidelity wireframe shapes here instead of just geometric shapes to give an idea of what the site or app should look like and where your calls-to-action live.

 Next, determine what the landing page will be and what decisions your customer will have to make on that page.
 Make further shapes and decision points until the flow is completed.

-Your user flow diagram may change over time, as well, depending on how your audience changes and what their motivations are for navigating your site.
+Your user flow diagram may change over time, depending on how your audience changes and what their motivations are for navigating your site.

 5. Gather feedback, finalize, and share